(This post contains affiliate links. Read my full disclosure.)

 It’s arrogant and naïve to think that you can ‘manage’ another person’s response to your project.
 Once you focus on reframing your experience with stakeholders as engaging them, then everything else seems…easier.

 Having said that, there are still challenges.
 There always are.
 Below I’ve tried to explain how I manage the relationships with stakeholders on my projects, using questions that other people have asked me over the last few months.

 How Do I Split Communication Time Between Stakeholders and The Team?

-Someone asked me how I split my time between communicating to stakeholders and communicating with the team.
+Someone asked me how I split my time between communicating with stakeholders and communicating with the team.

-The team are stakeholders so I don’t think it’s easy to split the time out like that.
+The team is stakeholders so I don’t think it’s easy to split the time out like that.

 If you think of all the people involved as stakeholders, what they need to hear or receive changes as you go through the project lifecycle.